Reveal-Energy-Services/orchid-python-api/README-dev.md

 | numpy      | 1.22.0  |
 | pandas     | 1.3.5   |
 | scipy      | 1.6.1   |

+### Generate documentation

+- Navigate to the repository root within your virtual development environment
+- If necessary, activate the virtual environment by executing `poetry shell`
+- Change to the `docs` directory by executing `chdir docs`
+- Clean the build directory by executing `make.bat clean`
+- Ensure that the `_build` directory is clean by executing `gci _build`
+- Generate the latest documentation by executing `make.bat html`
+- If you see a warning message like, "WARNING: html_static_path entry '_static' does not exist", you can ignore it
+- Resolve any other warnings or errors
+- Sample the documentation by opening the file, `/path-to/repository/docs/_build/html/index.html`, and navigating the generated documentation to ensure it is correct.
+Specifically, check for **new** classes and methods and ensure we have generated documentation for these items.
+- If necessary, correct any errors and repeat the "clean, make html and test" steps.

 ## Possible installation errors and resolutions